-A Note About Summer: Summer is not an appropriate time for students to seek mentoring from the Thesis Chair or Committee Members.
+A Note About Summer: Summer is not an appropriate time for you to seek mentoring from the Thesis Chair or Committee Members.
 Faculty have additional responsibilities during these months and should not be asked to view rough cuts, read written drafts, or help brainstorm ideas.
-Please see the information on page 18 about summer defenses.
+Please see the information on Page 19 about summer defenses.

-Changes in the Chair and Committee Members: Students may request a new Chair and Committee Chairs may elect to step down at any time during the process.
-In either case, the student is responsible for selecting a new Chair and submitting the appropriate revised paperwork.
+Changes in the Chair and Committee Members: You may request a new Chair and Committee Chairs may elect to step down at any time during the process.
+In either case, you are responsible for selecting a new Chair and submitting the appropriate revised paperwork.

-Rights Clearances and MFA Acknowledgement: It is expected that the student and Chair will ensure that all music, literary, material, location, and personal release rights will be cleared before the thesis defense.
+Rights Clearances and MFA Acknowledgment: It is expected that you and your Chair will ensure that all music, literary, material, location, and personal release rights will be cleared before the thesis defense.
 If there are any rights encumbrances, the thesis may be rejected by The Graduate School or SFP, even if successfully defended.

-All thesis films MUST have the MFA acknowledgement below included in the final credits of the thesis film, preferably at the conclusion of the film's credits right above or before the copyright notice.
-The following exact wording must be included: Produced as part of the degree requirements for the MFA in Science and Natural History Filmmaking Program in the School of Film and Photography, Montana State University-Bozeman
+All thesis films MUST have the MFA acknowledgment below included in the final credits of the thesis film, preferably at the conclusion of the film's credits right above or before the copyright notice.
+The following exact wording must be included:

+Produced as part of the degree requirements for the MFA in Science and Natural History Filmmaking Program in the School of Film and Photography, Montana State University-Bozeman

-If this exact wording is not included, the film is considered incomplete and can be challenged even after its submission to The Graduate School.
-The acknowledgement must appear on all copies and versions of the film.
+If this exact wording is not included, the film is considered incomplete and can be challenged even after its submission to the Graduate School.
+The acknowledgment must appear on all copies and versions of the film.
 An MSU logo is not required.

-Thesis Paperwork: The student must complete the Application for Advanced Degree form found on The Graduate School Site Form section.
-This form is due early in the semester in which you intend to graduate (usually, the third week or so), so check The Graduate School site for the deadline.
-There are links to both the forms and the deadline calendar on the SNHF site as well.
-The form should be signed by the appropriate faculty members and then submitted by you to Vicki Miller.
-The responsibility for completing forms and meeting deadlines falls entirely upon the student, so please be diligent about completing what is required of you.
+Thesis Paperwork: You must contact your thesis Committee Chair to confirm their application to graduate.
+The Committee Chair must then make a note in Degree Works specifying that you are ready to graduate.
+Then you must complete the MyInfo Graduation Application form found in your MyInfo page under the Student Services section, and click the link Apply to Graduate.
+This form is due early in the semester in which you intend to graduate (usually, the third week or so), please check the Graduate School site for the deadline.
+There is a link to the deadline calendar on the SNHF site as well.
+The form should be signed by the appropriate faculty members and then submitted by you to the Graduate School.
+The responsibility for completing forms and meeting deadlines falls entirely upon you, so please be diligent about completing what is required.
 You must be enrolled for at least three credits during the semester in which you intend to graduate.

-Thesis Schedule: Each Committee Chair will provide a schedule of thesis milestones to be completed by the student.
-If a student wishes to complete the degree within three years, this goal will be reflected in the schedule.
+Thesis Schedule: Each Committee Chair will provide a schedule of thesis milestones to be completed by you.
+If you wish to complete the degree within three years, this goal will be reflected in the schedule.